FourFourTwo's 50 Biggest Derbies in the World, No.2: Barcelona vs Real Madrid

 It always was, which presented problems when Franco would really rather everyone knuckled down as straightfroward Spaniards.
 Like the Basques, Catalans felt squeezed by a centralised government who sought to ban their language and culture.
 As it’s rarely wise to protest against a government led by a General, Real Madrid stood as a cipher for the regime, football a focus for the discontent.

 It helps when the teams involved have such a fantastic array of players.
-At the moment it’s BBC vs MSN – Madrid’s Bale, Benzema & Cristiano (Ronaldo) against Barça’s Messi, Suarez & Neymar – but this fixture has had probably the finest dramatis personae in football’s storied history, from Maradona, Cruyff, Di Stefano and Zidane on down.
+Indeed, this fixture has had probably the finest dramatis personae in football’s storied history.
+Recent history has served up BBC vs MSN – Madrid’s Bale, Benzema and Cristiano (Ronaldo) against Barça’s Messi, Suarez & Neymar – who followed Maradona, Cruyff, Di Stefano and Zidane on down.

 Enemies from the off